Shang-Chi: 1980s and 1990s

-In 1995, Shang-Chi would be one of the revival titles produced by Milestone Media, according to writer Dwayne McDuffie, the title would show Shang-Chi using firearms, inspired by gun fu style by Hong Kong filmmaker John Woo; however, according to McDuffie, the proposal was cancelled after the departure of editor-in-chief Tom DeFalco and the death of Mark Gruenwald the following year.

-In 1997 a story arc starring Shang-Chi ran in Journey into Mystery #514–516, and was intended to lead into a miniseries for the character in 1998.
+Written by Moench, the character appeared in a storyline in the first eight issues of the comics anthology series Marvel Comics Presents in 1988.
+Shang-Chi also appeared in the 1990 one-shot issue Master of Kung Fu: Bleeding Black.
+In 1995, a revival of Shang-Chi was proposed to Milestone Media; according to writer Dwayne McDuffie, the title would depict Shang-Chi using firearms, inspired by gun fu style by Hong Kong filmmaker John Woo.
+However, the proposal was cancelled after the departure of editor-in-chief Tom DeFalco and the death of Mark Gruenwald the following year.
+In 1997, a story arc starring Shang-Chi ran in Journey into Mystery #514–516, and was intended to lead into a miniseries for the character in 1998.